Contact: Geoff Kimmerly or Andy Frushour

 EAST LANSING, Mich. – Jan.
-14 – Nine student cheering sections from Michigan High School Athletic Association member schools have been selected from the first phase of this year’s “Battle of the Fans VIII” contest to take part in the “Challenge Round” as they vie for this year’s championship recognizing the top section in the state.
+13 – Nine student cheering sections from Michigan High School Athletic Association member schools have been selected from the first phase of this year’s “Battle of the Fans IX” contest to take part in the “Challenge Round” as they vie for this year’s championship recognizing the top section in the state.

-This year’s nine semifinalists are Petoskey, Saginaw Heritage and Traverse City West from Class A; Ann Arbor Father Gabriel Richard, Buchanan and Wayland from Class B; and Carson City-Crystal, North Muskegon and Petersburg-Summerfield from Class C/D.
+This year’s nine semifinalists are Saginaw Heritage, Traverse City West and Zeeland East from Class A; Buchanan, Caro and Frankenmuth from Class B; and Hart, Petersburg-Summerfield and Reese from Class C/D.

 The winner will be selected by another Advisory Council vote based in part on support each section receives on the MHSAA’s social media sites.
-All social media postings regarding Battle of the Fans VIII should include the hashtag #BOTF.
-The MHSAA will share semifinalists’ challenge posts over the next two weeks on its Facebook, Twitter and Instagram sites and Snapchat feed.
+All social media postings regarding Battle of the Fans IX should include the hashtag #BOTF.
+The MHSAA will share semifinalists’ challenge posts over the next two weeks on its Instagram, Twitter and Facebook sites.
 The MHSAA also will post from the three finalists visits on those channels.

-A total of 20 schools applied for this year’s contest, including six schools for the first time to bring the total to 97 member schools that have applied for the contest at least once over its eight-year existence.
-Ann Arbor Father Gabriel Richard is the only school that has applied all eight years.
+A total of 20 schools applied for this year’s contest, including nine schools for the first time to bring the total to 105 member schools that have applied for the contest at least once over its eight-year existence.

 The Student Advisory Council is made up of eight seniors and eight juniors who each serve two-year terms.
 The Council acts as the voice of Michigan's student-athletes; it serves as a student sounding board for the MHSAA's Representative Council, assists in planning Sportsmanship Summits, Captains Clinics and other student leadership events; participates in a yearly focus group about the state of high school sports for Michigan State University's Institute for the Study of Youth Sports and assists with medal ceremonies at MHSAA championship events.